Laparoscopy - diagnostic; Exploratory laparoscopy

 - Ovarian cysts or cancer of the ovary

-- Infection of the the womb, ovaries, or fallopian tubes (pelvic inflammatory disease)
+- Infection of the uterus, ovaries, or fallopian tubes (pelvic inflammatory disease)

 - Signs of injury